manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### max_open_files

 <!-- example conf max_open_files -->
-Maximum num of files which allowed to be opened by server.
-Note that serving big fragmented rt-tables may require this limit to be high.
-Say, if every disk chunk occupy dozen of files, rt-table from 1000 chunks will suppose to have thousand dozens of files keep opened simultaneously.
-So, one time you may face the error 'Too many open files' somewhere in logs.
-In this case try to manipulate with this option, it may help to solve the problem.
+The maximum number of files that are allowed to be opened by the server is called "soft limit".
+Note that serving large fragmented real-time tables may require this limit to be set high, as each disk chunk may occupy a dozen or more files.
+For example, a real-time table with 1000 chunks may require thousands of files to be opened simultaneously.
+If you encounter the error 'Too many open files' in the logs, try adjusting this option, as it may help resolve the issue.

-Apart this value (so called 'soft limit') there is also 'hard limit', which can't be exceed by the option.

-Hard limit is defined by the system and on Linux may be changed in file `/etc/security/limits.conf`.
-Another OSes may use different approaches here, consult your manuals for details.
+There is also a "hard limit" that cannot be exceeded by the option.
+This limit is defined by the system and can be changed in the file `/etc/security/limits.conf` on Linux.
+Other operating systems may have different approaches, so consult your manuals for more information.

 <!-- intro -->
 ##### Example: